Council of Scholars

 Daniel J. Julius

-Daniel Julius is the Executive Director of the SUNY Levin Institute, an affiliated faculty member at the Cornell Higher Education Research Institute, and a Visiting Scholar at the Center for Studies in Higher Education at UC Berkeley.
+Daniel J. Julius is the Senior Vice President and Provost at the New Jersey City University and has been an affiliated faculty member at the Cornell Higher Education Research Institute, and a Visiting Scholar at the Center for Studies in Higher Education at UC Berkeley.
 He has been actively involved in collective bargaining in higher education since the early 1970’s when he was appointed the first Research Associate at the National Center.
-His book, with the late Margaret K. Chandler, on Management Rights and Union Interests, and published by the National Center in the late 1970’s, provided the first analysis of all higher education collective bargaining agreements then in existence. ·During his career he has served as the Vice President and chief academic officer for a state system of higher education (Alaska), as Provost and chief academic officer of a private institution, Benedictine University, and as head of labor relations and chief negotiator for the Vermont State College System, California State University System and the University of San Francisco.
+His book, with the late Margaret K. Chandler, on Management Rights and Union Interests, and published by the National Center in the late 1970’s, provided the first analysis of all higher education collective bargaining agreements then in existence. ·During his career he has served as the Executive Director of the SUNY Levin Institute, Vice President and chief academic officer for a state system of higher education (Alaska), as Provost and chief academic officer of a private institution, Benedictine University, and as head of labor relations and chief negotiator for the Vermont State College System, California State University System and the University of San Francisco.
 He has also been a long term employer consultant for the University of California, University Systems in Hawaii, Oregon, Florida, Pennsylvania, New Hampshire, Illinois, as well as for numerous institutions in Michigan,·Ohio, New York, Maine, Rhode Island and Massachusetts.
 He served as a President of the College and University Personnel Association (now CUPA/HR) and the Academy for Academic Personnel Administrators.
 Over the years he has studied labor management relations and governance issues and has been a visiting scholar at the University of Toronto, the ILO in Geneva and at institutions in Europe, the Middle East and China.· He has taught labor management relations and collective bargaining at Stanford University in the Graduate Schools of Business and Education and has edited eight books and written over 100 articles on these topics.
 Dan holds an undergraduate degree from The Ohio State University, studied at·ILR at Cornell University, and earned a masters and doctorate at Columbia University.
 He completed a post-doctoral fellowship at the Center for Organizations Research at Stanford University.

 Gary D. Rhoades